-Wood tiles are also very affordable because of their ready availability.
+Among outdoor tile options, wood tiles are very affordable because of their ready availability.
 They also come in more colors than you might expect.
 From creamy pale woods to dramatic darker woods, wood tiles can create a range of looks for less.
 Some wood tiles even have elevated PVC platforms for better drainage.

 To extend the life of your wood tiles, lay them down on a hard concrete or asphalt surface.
 You'll also need to make time for ongoing maintenance.
 Like all wood products, wood tiles should be power washed and treated with wood finish every three years to look their best and prolong their life.

 Outdoor tiles can dramatically impact the look and feel of any outdoor space.
 Different types of outdoor tiles also have different strengths and weaknesses.
 Thinking about your taste, lifestyle, and location should help you select the right outdoor tiles for your deck or patio.
 Browse our outdoor tile options and order your free samples now.

 "I have been working with BuildDirect for over 10 years now and the service has not changed, it was great then and it is great now.
 Thank you for being a standout company."